- - - - - - - - - - - - -

 You know, we have to get back to at

-least trying to make evidence based decisions.
+least trying to make

-I know that sounds so simplistic, but the
+I know that sounds so

-ideological partisan position on all sides --
+position on all sides --

-because there are people who refuse to look at
+who refuse to look at

-facts and deal with them, coming from many
+facts and deal with them,

-different perspectives -- really undermines
+different perspectives --

 confidence in the people.
 The American people are